Satisfactory

 0

-Goal: AWESOME Sink points
+AWESOME Sink points total

+Does nothing if *AWESOME Sink Points (total)* goal is not enabled.
 Sink an amount of items totalling this amount of points to finish.
 This setting is a *point count*, not a *coupon* count!
-Does nothing if *AWESOME Sink Points* goal is not enabled.
 In the base game, it takes 347 coupons to unlock every non-repeatable purchase, or 1895 coupons to purchase every non-producible item.
 Use the **TFIT - Ficsit Information Tool** mod or the Satisfactory wiki to find out how many points items are worth.
 If you have *Free Samples* enabled, consider setting this higher so that you can't reach the goal just by sinking your Free Samples.

 This is a range option.